Canon M100 vs Panasonic ZS200

 |Panasonic ZS100« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic ZS100|

-Both the M100 and the ZS200 are recent models that are part of the current product line-up.
-The M100 replaced the earlier Canon M10, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M100 and the Panasonic ZS200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.